-Disaster can’t be removed, but proactive preparation can mitigate data loss and disruption to operations.
+Disaster can’t be removed, but proactive preparation can mitigate data loss and disruption to operations click this link.
 Organizations need a disaster recovery plan which includes formal Plan to think about the consequences of disruptions to all crucial businesses processes and their dependencies.
 Phase wise plan consists of the precautions to lessen the effects of a disaster so the organization can continue to operate or quickly resume mission-critical functions.

 The Disaster Recovery Plan is to be ready by the Disaster Recovery Committee, which includes representatives from all critical departments or regions of the department’s purposes.
 The committee’s responsibility is to prepare a timeline to set a reasonable deadline for completing the written plan.
 The also responsible to identify critical and noncritical departments.
 A procedure used to determine the critical needs of a department is to record all of the functions performed by each department.
 Once the principal functions are recognized, the operations and processes are then ranked in order of priority: essential, important and non-essential.

 Typically, disaster recovery planning involves an analysis of business processes and continuity needs.
 Before generating a comprehensive plan, an organization frequently performs a business impact analysis (BIA) and hazard analysis (RA), and it establishes the recovery time objective (RTO) and recovery point objective (RPO).
 The RTO describes the goal amount of time a business application can be down, typically measured in hours, minutes or seconds.
 The RPO describes the prior point in time when an application has to be recovered.